Hokke Genki: Content

 Chingen organised his tales roughly chronologically from the time of Prince Shōtoku in chapters that are based on the seven groups of the Buddhist order; these are bodhisattvas, monks, male novices, nuns, laymen and laywomen, and animals and other non-human entities.

 The collection contains setsuwa tales or biographical stories of advocates and devotees (jikyōsha, 持経者) of the Lotus Sutra, many of them from the Heian period.
 Most of them (over 90 out of 127) feature in some way Buddhist ascetics or Hijiri (聖, holy men) who lived in the mountains.
 31 of the tales involve laymen and warriors.
-In this collection, the worship of Japanese gods and Buddha is given in syncretic manner, and some Japanese deities appear as boddhisatvas.
+In this collection, the worship of Japanese gods and Buddha is given in syncretic manner, and some Japanese deities appear as bodhisattvas.

 There are two general categories of setsuwa.
 The first describes the activities of the devotees and their observances of the precepts of the Lotus Sutra.
 The second involves miraculous tales that illustrate the power of the Lotus Sutra.
-A notable example of the folktales in the collection is the first appearance of the story of Anchin and Kiyohime, although neither were specifically named in the story.
+A notable example of folktales in this collection is the first appearance of the story of Anchin and Kiyohime, although neither were specifically named in the story.
 The collection of tales is intended to promote the Lotus Sutra, emphasising stories of people as well as animals and supernatural beings who had experienced miracles in relation to the Lotus Sutra, suggesting that believers can benefit by copying, reciting and their devotion to the sutra.